 - Bring a notebook with you to jot down things you see and hear that you’ll want to remember.
 This is also a great place to make sketches if you’re artistically inclined.

 - When you leave the hotel to explore the area, bring a hotel leaflet or card with you.
 It’s easy to forget where you’re staying when you’re staying somewhere different every night!

-- If you’re planning to staff in Banff for a few days, this 3-day itinerary for Banff is great
+- If you’re planning to stay in Banff for a few days after your tour to Banff from Vancouver, this 3-day itinerary for Banff is great

 - If you’re visiting Banff in winter, a spectacular activity is the Johnson Canyon Ice Walk, with gorgeous limestone rocks and plethora of scenic waterfalls.

 - A great side trip from Banff is to the Spray Lakes, just and hour south of Banff.
 Cindy has a great guide to the Spray Lakes region here.

 - If you like great hiking, the Plain of Six Glacier’s hike is one of the best in Banff.

 Recommended Reading Before or During your Trip from Vancouver to Banff